The Leading Provider of Online Consultation, Legal Services, Education and Training

 • It provides a temporary solution to ensure the child's well-being until the final custody arrangements are determined.

-International Legal Framework of Child Custody
+International Framework

 • The United Nations Convention on the Rights of the Child, 1989: This is a universal human rights treaty that specifically outlines the rights of children in various areas, including politics, economics, and culture.
 It provides a framework for safeguarding and caring for children, encompassing some key legal principles related to child custody.

 • International Mediation Centers: Many nations have established international mediation centers dedicated to resolving cross-border child custody disputes.
-These centres are specially designed to guide parents in negotiating and respecting the child's rights while avoiding lengthy court battles.
+These centres are specially designed to guide parents in negotiating and safeguarding the child's rights while avoiding lengthy court battles.

 Judicial Activism

-• Gaurav Nagpal vs Sumedha Nagpal (2008): In this case, the Supreme Court held that in disputes of custody, the welfare of the child is the top priority and mandatory.
+• Gaurav Nagpal vs. Sumedha Nagpal (2008): In this case, the Supreme Court held that in disputes of custody, the welfare of the child is the top priority and mandatory.
 The court highlighted that parental rights are inferior when it comes to the best interest of the child, which should be the primary consideration in deciding the custody.

-Legal Remedies for Non-compliance with a Custody Order
+Remedies for Non-Compliance with a Custody Order

 • Filing an Execution Petition: An execution petition is a legal instrument used to enforce a court's order.
 If one parent fails to comply with a custody order or visitation order, they can exercise their right to petition under Section 25 of the Guardians and Wards Act, 1890.
 The parent should file the petition in the same court where the custody order has been issued.

 • Filing for Contempt of Court: Declining to obey the custody orders of the court might result in being held in contempt of court as per the Contempt of Courts Act, 1971.
 The parent who is being refused visitation or custody has the option of filing contempt proceedings.
+If an individual is intentionally breaching the custody orders, a petition can be submitted to the family court under Section 10 of the Family Courts Act, 1984.
+The court then has the same powers as a civil court for actions related to contempt.

 Procedures for Filing an Application for Child Custody